tagshelfsrl/alfred-node/README.md

   | mimetype  | string | File mimetype |
   | size      | number | File size |
   | metadata  | any | File metadata |

+# Contributing

+Contributions to improve this library are welcome.
+Please feel free to fork the repository, make your changes, and submit a pull request for review.

+# License

+This project is licensed under the MIT License - see the [LICENSE](https://github.com/tagshelfsrl/dotnet-alfred-api-wrapper/blob/feature/AL-887/LICENSE) file for details.